DungAT98/ExcelMapper/README.md

 ## Properties

 lineOfOffset: It will offset the lines that started reading the excel file (Default = 1)

 parsingMethod: Additional parsing method (not to use reflection too much) - refer ParsingMethod enum.
 (Experimental)

+lengthOfHeader: declare length of the header base on lineOfOffset